iwmartnz/pokebase/README.md

 Step 3: Copy the URL for the repository.

--   To clone the repository using HTTPS, under "HTTPS", click .
+-   To clone the repository using HTTPS, click under "HTTPS" .
--   To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+-   To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH.
--   To clone a repository using GitHub CLI, click GitHub CLI, then click .
+-   To clone a repository using GitHub CLI, click GitHub CLI.

 Step 4: Open Terminal.